Hyperbolic Random Forests: Related Work

 Our method is built on the concept of horospheres, which are the level sets of the Busemann function to ideal points.
-Ideal points have recently found success in many ways, for instance in supervised classification~\cite{ghadimi2021hyperbolic} and self-supervised learning~\cite{durrant2023hmsn}.
-Horospheres, in particular, have found applications in dimensionality reduction~\cite{chami2021horopca}, as well as generalizing SVMs~\cite{fan2023horocycle} and neural networks~\cite{sonoda2022fully} to hyperbolic space, but we are the first to use them as building blocks for random forests.
+Ideal points have recently succeeded in multiple areas, such as supervised classification~\citep{ghadimi2021hyperbolic} and self-supervised learning~\citep{durrant2023hmsn}.
+Horospheres, in particular, have found applications in dimensionality reduction~\citep{chami2021horopca}, as well as generalizing SVMs~\citep{fan2023horocycle} and neural networks~\citep{sonoda2022fully} to hyperbolic space, but we are the first to use them as building blocks for random forests.
+Concurrent with our work, \citet{chlenski2023fast} also propose a hyperbolic random forest model where they rely on geodesics rather than horospheres and work in the hyperboloid model of hyperbolic space instead of the Poincar\'{e} disk model.

-\subsubsection{Random Forests}
+\subsection{Random Forests}

-Random Forests remain a popular choice of classifier to this day due to their high performance, speed, and insensitivity to hyperparameters~\cite{grinsztajn2022tree}.
-In their original paper~\cite{breiman2001random}, two versions of random forests were proposed: one with axis-aligned splits based on a single feature and one with oblique splits based on linear combinations of features.
-While the optimal axis-aligned split can be found by exhaustive search, finding the optimal oblique split is NP-complete~\cite{heath1993induction}.
+Random Forests remain a popular choice of classifier to this day due to their high performance, speed, and insensitivity to hyperparameters~\citep{grinsztajn2022tree}.
+In their original paper~\citep{breiman2001random}, two versions of random forests were proposed: one with axis-aligned splits based on a single feature and one with oblique splits based on linear combinations of features.
+While the optimal axis-aligned split can be found by exhaustive search, finding the optimal oblique split is NP-complete~\citep{heath1993induction}.
 As a result, many works have developed heuristics to find good oblique splits in a reasonable time.

-One line of work makes use of meta-heuristics such as hill climbing~\cite{murthy1993oc1}, simulated annealing~\cite{heath1993induction}, or genetic algorithms~\cite{cantu2003inducing}.
-Other approaches train one or more binary classifiers at every node and choose among the resulting hyperplanes to split the data.
-Examples include using linear discriminant analysis, ridge regression~\cite{menze2011oblique}, or support vector machines~\cite{do2010classifying}.
-For multi-class cases, typically, heuristics are employed to partition them into two hyperclasses~\cite{katuwal2018enhancing}.
-We follow the binary classifier approach for our hyperbolic random forests, and we introduce a hyperclass heuristic specifically designed for hyperbolic space.
+One line of work makes use of meta-heuristics such as hill climbing~\citep{murthy1993oc1}, simulated annealing~\citep{heath1993induction}, or genetic algorithms~\citep{cantu2003inducing}.
+Other approaches train one or more binary classifiers at every node, choosing among the resulting hyperplanes to split the data.
+Examples include using linear discriminant analysis, ridge regression~\citep{menze2011oblique}, or support vector machines~\citep{do2010classifying}.
+For multi-class cases, typically, heuristics are employed to partition them into two hyperclasses~\citep{katuwal2018enhancing}.
+We follow the binary classifier approach for our hyperbolic random forests and introduce a hyperclass heuristic specifically designed for hyperbolic space based on hierarchical clustering~\cite{chami2020trees}.